 Kelvin is actively involved at Elizabeth Baptist Church, where he is a deacon and leads a men's Bible study.
 Inspired by his faith, Chief Cochran wrote “Who Told You That You Were Naked?" a book which details the state of man since the fall of Adam in the Book of Genesis.
 The takeaway of his book is that only in Christ can men be rescued from their fallen condition and fulfill their purpose as husbands and fathers.

 Chief Cochran’s book, "Who Told You That You Were Naked?" briefly discusses the clear biblical teaching that sex is reserved for marriage between a man and a woman.
 The mere statement of this well-known Christian belief, in a book written for men’s Bible study in his off-time, drew the ire of people seeking to redefine marriage who claim that Kelvin, in his official capacity as fire chief, shouldn’t be able to keep his job because his thoughts and beliefs don’t conform to theirs.

-The City of Atlanta initially suspended Chief Cochran for 30 days without pay and ordered that he undergo sensitivity training.
+The city of Atlanta initially suspended Chief Cochran for 30 days without pay and ordered that he undergo sensitivity training.
 An investigation revealed that he had not discriminated against anyone, but at the end of his suspension he was fired.
-Through their actions, the City of Atlanta is saying that Chief Cochran's biblical values and speech are not only less important than those of people who disagree with the Bible on the topic of sex and marriage, they are punishable by termination.

-Alliance Defending Freedom represents Chief Cochran in a suit filed against the City in federal court to vindicate his rights, including his rights to free speech and freedom of religion.
+Alliance Defending Freedom represented Chief Cochran in a suit filed against the city in federal court to vindicate his rights, including his rights to free speech and freedom of religion.

 Share this page